 - Using simple words to express needs

-- Showing independence with many “I do it!” moments
+- Demonstrating independence with “I do it!” moments

 - Experiencing strong emotions while learning control